You Have Submitted Your Applications, Now What?

 - Avoid Disciplinary Issues.
 Students have had their admissions offers rescinded for transgressions such as drinking alcohol at school functions or being arrested for even a minor offense.
 This is most often a problem when the student does not report the incident to the college.
 When you submit an application, you pledge to let your colleges know of any changes in your status.
 Since students answer questions about disciplinary and criminal actions in the application, they are obligated to notify a college if the answers to those questions change.
 Some students will not report incidents and hope the college never finds out.
 However, they risk a far greater consequence if the college discovers the information from another source.

-4. Confirm Before Your File Is Complete.
+4. Confirm That Your File Is Complete.
 You may be wondering if a college received all of the application materials for your file.
 Most colleges will email notification of any missing items.
 You may also find that the colleges to which you have applied have an applicant “portal” where you can check what items have been received.
-The final admissions decision is typically posted to the portal before you receive the official letter in the mail.
+The final admission decision is typically posted to the online portal.
+Some colleges will follow up with an official letter in the mail.
 It may be appropriate in some cases to call an admissions office to check on whether your application is complete.
 Colleges often need at least two weeks after a deadline to log all elements of the application, so be sure to give them ample time before you call.
 Further, read this article before you blame your high school guidance counselor if the college tells you it has not received your transcript.

 5. Take Action If You Are Deferred.
 If you find out that you have been deferred from your early decision college, it is usually appropriate to send updates on your grades and activities in the month of January.
 In some cases, showing that your interest in the college remains strong by writing a letter, visiting or interviewing (if still possible), could sway a decision in your favor.
 Submitting an additional recommendation that adds new insight into you as a student may also make a difference.